 The Eldorado Ice Cream Company Ltd from London S.E.1. can only sell ice cream from a vehicle on the camp site and nowhere else.
 For an extra £7 they can also sell sweets and chocolate.
 Is your mouth watering yet?
 No?
 Well, read on.

-Opposite the Welcome Hut (which was situated roughly where today’s loos are) sold hot chips, saveloys and pies.
+Opposite the Welcome Hut (which was situated roughly where today’s loos are on the Labworth Green) sold hot chips, saveloys and pies.
 How did they get the food hot?
 A coal fired stove of course.

 Had enough to eat?
 How about a flutter on the dogs?
 In the field to the East of the Casino was a 4 acre ‘Novelty Greyhound Racing Stadium’.
 It was surrounded by a corrugated iron fence which didn’t go down well with residents who thought it was an eye sore.
 The owners were obliged to paint the fence to make it look nicer.